You didn’t think I would give you a huge batch of olive tapenade with nothing to put it on, did you? Oh, ye of little faith.

 But wait, there’s more!
 (It’s like a mustard game show over here; also I’m very, very tired and apparently that produces an Alex Trebek voice in my head when I’m writing.)

 Given that this weekend is the mother of all picnic weekends, and that this burger was inspired by one of my favorite simple French dishes, Salade Nicoise, there is a special side dish coming Thursday that will round out this dinner, your Memorial Day BBQ, and my ode to the Nicoise.
 Any ideas (hint below)?

-- 7 oz good quality canned white meat tuna, drained and broken into shreds with a fork
+- 10 oz good quality canned white meat tuna, drained and mashed with a fork

 - 3 Tablespoons sliced green onions